-A recent study of almost 30,000 older women followed for 12 years shows that those who did strength training had fewer deaths from heart attacks and all causes than those who did not lift weights (J Am Heart Assoc, Oct 31, 2017;6(11)).
+A study of almost 30,000 older women followed for 12 years showed that those who did strength training had fewer deaths from heart attacks and all causes than those who did not lift weights (J Am Heart Assoc, Oct 31, 2017;6(11)).
 Another study that followed 80,306 adults for two years shows that people:

 • doing strength training at least twice a week by lifting weights or using weight machines are at 20 percent reduced risk for dying from cancers and from all causes,

 • doing aerobic exercise for 2.5 hours per week had a 20 percent reduced chance of dying from heart attacks and all causes, and

 • doing both strength training and aerobic exercises had a 30 percent reduced rate of death from cancers and all causes (Am J Epidemiol, Dec 12, 2017).